Xunnamius/projector-lens-lib-cjs/CONTRIBUTING.md

 The ideal contributor flow is as follows:

-1. [Fork][10] this repository and [clone it locally][11]
+1. [Fork][10] this repository and [clone it locally][11].
-2. Configure and install dependencies: `npm ci`
+2. Configure and install dependencies with `npm ci`.
-    - You use `npm ci` here instead of `npm install` to [prevent unnecessary updates to `package.json` and `package-lock.json`][12], but if it makes more sense to use `npm install` feel free to use that instead
+    - You use `npm ci` here instead of `npm install` to [prevent unnecessary updates to `package.json` and `package-lock.json`][12], but if it makes more sense to use `npm install` feel free to use that instead.
-    - If `.env.example` exists, consider copying it to `.env` and configuring sensible defaults
+    - If `.env.example` exists, consider copying it to `.env` and configuring sensible defaults.
     - If you're using `npm@<=6`, you'll need to install any [peer dependencies][13] manually.
-If you're using `npm@>=7`, you may have to [forcefully][14] allow peer deps to be satisfied by custom forks of certain packages
+If you're using `npm@>=7`, you may have to [forcefully][14] allow peer deps to be satisfied by custom forks of certain packages.
-3. Before making any changes, ensure all unit tests are passing: `npm run test`
+3. Before making any changes, ensure all unit tests are passing with `npm run test`.
-4.  _(optional but recommended)_ Create a new branch, usually off `main`
+4.  _(optional but recommended)_ Create a new branch, usually off `main`.
     - Example: `git checkout -b contrib-feature-1`
 5. Make your changes and commit.
 Thanks to CL, your work will be checked as you commit it; any problems will abort the commit attempt
+    - Ensure any new tests still pass even when the `DEBUG` environment variable is defined.
+    - Various [import aliases][24] are available in some projects.
+Check the [tsconfig.json][25] `"paths"` key to see which if any aliases this project supports.
 6. Push your commits to your fork and, when you're ready, [_fearlessly_ submit your PR][15]!
-Your changes will be tested in our CI pipeline
+Your changes will be tested in our CI pipeline.
 7. Pat yourself on the back!
 Your hard work is well on its way to being reviewed and, if everything looks good, merged and released 🚀